Na'amod

 Na'amod is a movement of British Jews seeking to end the British Jewish community's support for the Israeli occupation of the West Bank, East Jerusalem and the Gaza Strip.
 They state their aim as "to work for freedom, equality and justice for all Palestinians and Israelis".
 Members are active in many parts of the country including London, Bristol, Manchester, Leicester, Leeds, Newcastle, and Scotland.
-They estimate they have over 600 members.
+They estimate they have almost 1000 members.

 History

 Na'amod placard in London in November 2023.

-Na'amod (in Hebrew נַעֲמֹד) means 'We Will Stand' in Hebrew, and is taken from the liturgy used to call Jews up to a Torah reading during synagogue services.
-Na'amod was founded in May 2018 in response to the IDF shooting of Gazans in the Gaza Border Protests of that year.
+Na'amod (in נַעֲמֹד) means 'We Will Stand' in Hebrew, and is taken from the liturgy used to call Jews up to a Torah reading during synagogue services.
+Na'amod was founded in May 2018 in response to the IDF shooting of Gazans in the Gaza border protests of that year.
 A group of 50 Jewish activists protested the shootings by holding a mourning service in Parliament Square, including reciting the Mourner's Kaddish, a Jewish prayer for the dead.
 This was highly controversial within the Jewish community and the ensuing criticism led some of the activists present to establish what would become Na'amod.
 They drew inspiration from similar movements elsewhere, such as IfNotNow in The United States, which had also recited the Mourner's Kaddish in public to mourn Palestinians and Israelis killed in the 2014 Israel-Gaza conflict outside the offices of the Conference of Presidents of Major American Jewish Organizations.
 Na'amod's first action took place in Luton Airport in July 2018, where activists approached members of a UJIA Birthright trip with leaflets about alternative narratives, to counter what they argue are the one-sided briefings that British Jews receive on Birthright tours of Israel.
 Raphi Bloom, Co-chair of North West Friends of Israel, commented, "their attempt to besmirch UJIA is simply malicious".

 In 2022, David Collier, a British Jewish blogger on antisemitism, reported that Na'amod had offered to help Pete Gregson, a left-wing activist who had been expelled from both GMB and the Labour Party for Holocaust denial, arrange a UK speaking tour.
 Na'amod initially made a public statement that Collier's allegations were meritless and referred to him as an "extreme right-winger" who was smearing their group due to their support for Palestinian rights.
 When Collier released emails that confirmed the contacts between Na'amod and Gregson, the group stated that while an initial investigation had turned up no evidence of any such interactions, they would conduct a follow-up review on the matter.
 Na'amod eventually confirmed the Gregson contacts, stating that the unnamed individual who made them had been dismissed from their ranks to "gardening leave", and apologized to Collier while making a small donation to a UK peace organization.

 Throughout the Gaza war, Na'amod called for an unlimited ceasefire, the exchange of Israeli hostages and Palestinian prisoners, and an end to the blockade of the Gaza Strip.